isomerpages/govtech-gobusiness-main/pages/blog/2022-11-04-post-sourbombe.md

 Making the leap from a home based business to a brick-and-mortar store was not without challenges, a process which Genevieve likened to starting a business from the ground up.
 The attention they had attracted as a home based bakery had created more demand than they could meet as a home based operation, calling for a move to a physical shopfront.

-“Opening a retail store is vastly different from just doing a home business… To have [a professional kitchen], you have to go through a lot of licences, approvals, and government mandated protocols,” explains Genevieve.
+“Opening a retail store is vastly different from just doing a home business… To have [a professional kitchen], you have to go through a lot of licences, approvals, and government-mandated protocols,” explains Genevieve.

 Moving her business model from a home based operation to a physical shopfront also involved greater cost, as Genevieve had to factor additional overheads, such as the cost of rental and manpower, into her expenses.